 Invertebrates

-In addition to butterflies there are many smaller less noticeable invertebrates on Troopers Hill and for many of these it is the most important site of its type in the Bristol region.
+Troopers Hill is the most important site of its type in the Bristol region for bees.
 There are a large number local rarities and an endangered species, the mining bee, Nomada Guttulata was found in 2000.
 This and other more common solitary bees nest in the areas of erosion on the hill making these areas of bare ground one of the most important habitats on the site.

 You can learn more about solitary bees and their lifecycle in this excellent Youtube video by Team Candiru: